 Welcome to our pick of the best mesh Wi-Fi routers of 2019.
 Unlike traditional wireless routers which are usually single units that sit in one room and broadcast Wi-Fi to the rest of your house, the best wireless mesh routers comprise of a number of units that you can dot around your home, ensuring that there's strong Wi-Fi signal throughout the building.

 With the best wireless mesh routers, you just place several nodes in key areas of your home, and you’ll get a strong, unified Wi-Fi network no matter where you are.
 This is different from the way range extenders work, which just take the Wi-Fi signal from the best wireless routers and repeats it, extending its range.
 The problem with this approach it requires a separate SSID for the extender, as it’s essentially creating a second network.
-This is a gigantic pain if you need to set up more than one extender, or if you tend to move around your house a lot.

 However, the best wireless mesh routers can get expensive, and can require some technical know-how in order to figure out what’s best for your home.
 Luckily, we’ve got you covered.
 We went ahead and picked out the five best wireless mesh routers we’ve been fortunate enough to test and review.
 Let’s dive in, shall we?

 The best Wi-Fi Mesh system from the future

 Speed: 802.11ac 5GHz down: 101.41 Mbps, 2.4GHz down: 47.53 Mbps | Connectivity: 2 x Gigabit Ethernet ports per Wifi point (1 WAN and 1 LAN port each) | Included mesh nodes: 1-3 | Features: AC1200 2 x 2 Wave 2 Wi-Fi, TX beamforming, Bluetooth Smart ready